-If it doesn't end up in the right place, you can tap-and-hold to bring up the magnifying bubble that increases precision.
+If it doesn't end up in the right place, tap-and-hold to bring up the magnifying bubble (in iOS 12 and earlier), which increases precision.
+On iOS 13 and later, you can grab the cursor and drag it to where you want, sans magnifying bubble.
 When you let go, you'll also see selection options, including "Select," which selects the nearest word or number, and "Select All," which selects everything.

-While all iPhone users can take advantage of this method for placing the cursor, it was the only thing that could be done on an iPhone 5S, 6, 6 Plus, and SE running iOS 11 and under.
-Any iPhone that has 3D Touch built in can access a trackpad that makes this easier by applying pressure anywhere on Apple's stock keyboard.
-But if you're running iOS 12 on one of those non-3D Touch iPhones, you're finally able to access the trackpad too.
+While all iPhone users can take advantage of this method for placing the cursor, it was the only thing that could be done on non-3D Touch devices running iOS 11 and under.
+To unlock the hidden trackpad using 3D Touch, you would apply pressure anywhere on Apple's stock keyboard.
+However, if you're running iOS 12 or later on any iPhone model, there's a different way to find the trackpad.

-To unlock the hidden trackpad in the stock Apple keyboard, either press anywhere on the keyboard (using 3D Touch) or tap-and-hold on the spacebar, until you the keyboard turns a light gray color.
+To unlock the hidden trackpad in the stock Apple keyboard, either press anywhere on the keyboard (using 3D Touch) or tap-and-hold on the spacebar until the keyboard turns a light gray color.
 Then, while still holding your finger on the screen (you can let loose of the pressure if you used 3D Touch), move your finger around to move the insertion point to the right spot in the text.

-To select text with 3D Touch, without lifting your finger off the keyboard trackpad, press deeper to select a word.
+If you have an iPhone that supports 3D Touch, you can also do a bit more with this trackpad.
+To select text using 3D Touch without lifting your finger off the keyboard trackpad, press deeper to select a word.
 If you press a second time, you should be able to select that whole sentence.
 Pressing three times should select the entire paragraph.
 Personally, I never have luck with the second and third presses, so if you run into the same issue, you can just press once, then drag to select all the text you want.

 If you don't have 3D Touch or don't want to use 3D Touch on the trackpad, you can double-tap a word or number.
 To select more text, drag each bar (the "grab points") on the left and right side of the word or number to select a bigger text snippet.
 This applies in text entry fields only.
 When you're just reading in apps such as Apple News, long-press on a word to select.